lougani-faouzi/lougani-faouzi/README.md

   🌱 I’m currently  :
--  A student on MIASH handicap formation at Paris 8 university
+-  A student on Master 2 MIASH handicap formation at Paris 8 university

   🌱 I was :
 -  Intership C++ Dev at Dassault Systemes and learning